jyoung15/dashboard-api-go/client/docs/GetDeviceSwitchPortsStatuses200ResponseInner.md

 `func (o *GetDeviceSwitchPortsStatuses200ResponseInner) HasSecurePort() bool`

 HasSecurePort returns a boolean if a field has been set.

+### GetPoe

+`func (o *GetDeviceSwitchPortsStatuses200ResponseInner) GetPoe() GetDeviceSwitchPortsStatuses200ResponseInnerPoe`

+GetPoe returns the Poe field if non-nil, zero value otherwise.

+### GetPoeOk

+`func (o *GetDeviceSwitchPortsStatuses200ResponseInner) GetPoeOk() (*GetDeviceSwitchPortsStatuses200ResponseInnerPoe, bool)`

+GetPoeOk returns a tuple with the Poe field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPoe

+`func (o *GetDeviceSwitchPortsStatuses200ResponseInner) SetPoe(v GetDeviceSwitchPortsStatuses200ResponseInnerPoe)`

+SetPoe sets Poe field to given value.

+### HasPoe

+`func (o *GetDeviceSwitchPortsStatuses200ResponseInner) HasPoe() bool`

+HasPoe returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)